lsminter/Articles/let-talk-rxjs.md

 Observable.pipe(PipeableOperator)
 ```

-Now Creation Operators are operators that create "standalone functions to create a new Observable".
+Now Creation Operators are operators that make functions that create a new Observable.

 ```js
 var variable = CreationOperator(data)